What Email Newsletter Sign-Up Incentive Works Best in eCommerce?

 The current state of email collection

-While we can look forward to a bright future for email marketing, retailers must optimise their data collection techniques to reap the benefits of it.
+While we look to a cookieless future, retailers must optimise their data collection techniques to take advantage of the insights available from email marketing.

 Retailers should note that:

-- Special interest sectors receive higher subscriber rates: Salesfire has found that the Animals & Pets and Running & Outdoor sectors are the most successful at converting an on-site visitor to a newsletter subscriber, with 1.06% and 0.81% subscriber rates respectively.
+• Special interest sectors receive higher subscription rates: Salesfire has found that sectors with a niche are the most successful at converting an on-site visitor to a newsletter subscriber.

 Naturally, your site may experience specific challenges due to where you fall in the market.

-However, there’s a range of tactics available to eCommerce stores to ensure these challenges don’t hinder their ability to reach their goals through significant list building.
+However, there’s a range of tactics available to eCommerce stores to ensure these challenges don’t hinder their ability to reach their post-cookies goals through significant list building

 The best incentives to boost newsletter sign-ups